Libetti/Raspbpi-project/README.md

 # Raspbpi-project
-Various simple applications to be used with a RaspberryPi and appropriate sense HAT.
+Various simple applications to be used with a RaspberryPi and Sense HAT.

 # Etch-A-Sketch
 A traditional Etch-A-Sketch that takes in user input from the joystick and lights up pixels accordingly